 - 1-2 images or graphics

-Bonus: Return to that collection of book covers you created in Step 1 and see how those covers that caught your eye compared to the ugly versus successful book cover elements.
+Bonus: Return to that collection of book covers you created in Step 1 and see how those covers caught your eye compared to the ugly versus successful book cover elements.

 Remember to have a good idea of what you want before hiring a cover designer and then properly relaying to them what you are looking for in a cover in order to avoid them double charging you for having to start from the beginning again.